medusa-project/medusa-downloader/README-nginx-setup.md

 that when the above /internal location is hit that the proxied server serves up the right content back to the mod_zip nginx.

+## nginx issues

+It appears that if the manifest gets too large then nginx (mod_zip, specifically) will consume large amounts of memory trying to  parse it, potentially exhausting available memory and crashing nginx.
+I have a ticket in to mod_zip about this, but I don't know if I expect to see it fixed.
+It appears that the parser used experiences exponential growth in memory usage.
+Around 30000/40000 files or 12500 or so S3 urls work in 4GB/4GB mem/swap on one of our servers.
+There is no obvious (to me) way around this right now.